Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 ## In practice

-There are plenty of guides out there which give detailed walk-throughs of actual matched betting examples.
+There are plenty of guides out there that give detailed walk-throughs of actual matched betting examples.
 I highly recommend [this](https://www.savethestudent.org/make-money/what-is-matched-betting.html) guide.

 Once you feel comfortable with the process, and have completed free bets suggested by guides, you can have a search around for more bookmakers offering free bets to maximise your earnings.